 Didn’t Get Enough Financial Aid?
 Ask For A “Change In Circumstances” Form

-If you didn’t receive enough financial aid in your financial aid package to cover your tuition and expenses for college - don’t freak out yet.
-The FAFSA reports income and financial information for you and/or your parents from the prior-prior year - that means, in other words, that colleges are basing your financial aid package on your financial circumstances from two years ago.
+If you didn’t receive enough financial aid in your financial aid package to cover your tuition and expenses for college, don’t panic!
+The FAFSA reports income and financial information for you and/or your parents from the prior-prior year.
+That means colleges are basing your financial aid package on your financial circumstances from two years ago.

 A lot can happen in two years!
-If you're facing financial hardship due to COVID-19, have parent(s) facing job loss, got sick, or faced hardship of any kind that affected your work or finances - gather documentation of the change(s) and report them to your school’s financial aid office by requesting a “Change in Circumstances” form.
+If you are facing financial hardship due to COVID-19, have parent/guardian facing job loss, got sick, or faced hardship of any kind that affected your work or finances - you can gather documentation of the change(s) and report them to your school’s financial aid office by requesting a “Change in Circumstances” form.
 It may go by a different name at your specific college such as “Special condition/Income Adjustment Form” or “Change to Your Award Request.”
 You can find that information on your college’s financial aid website.

-A “Change in Circumstances” form is a formal request for your college’s financial aid office to take a more nuanced look at your real financial situation.
-If you provide documentation that indicates that, in the two years the FAFSA does not capture, your family underwent notable changes in their financial situation, your financial aid award could be adjusted to reflect your current financial circumstances, possibly increasing your aid.
+A “Change in Circumstances” form is a formal request for your college’s financial aid office to take another look at your financial situation.
+If you provide documentation that indicates that, in the two years the FAFSA does not capture, your family underwent notable changes in their financial situation, your financial aid award could be adjusted to reflect your current financial circumstances - possibly increasing your aid.

 How to request a Change in Circumstance form

-You can request a change in circumstances form from your college’s financial aid office.
+You can request a "Change in Circumstances" by contacting your college’s financial aid office.
 A “Change in Circumstances” form is a formal request process.
 You will need to:

 - Provide documentation that indicates that you or your family underwent notable changes in your financial situation.
-So, for example, if you or your family were laid off due COVID-19, bring documentation citing that loss of income.
+Some examples of that include:

 - Once/if approved, your financial aid award will be adjusted to reflect your current financial circumstances - i.e. an increase in financial aid.